mimiquate/candlex/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at <https://hexdocs.pm/candlex>.

+## Usage

+#### `NATIVE_BUILD`

+Defaults to `false`.
+If `true` the native binary is built locally, which may be useful if no precompiled binary is available for your target environment.
+Once set, you must run `mix deps.clean candlex --build` explicitly to force to recompile.
+Building has a number of dependencies, see *Building from source* below.

+## Building from source

+To build the native binary locally you need to set `NATIVE_BUILD=true`.
+Keep in mind that the compilation usually takes time.

+You will need the following installed in your system for the compilation:

+  * [Git](https://git-scm.com) for fetching candle-core source
+  * [Rust](https://www.rust-lang.org) with cargo to compile rustler NIFs

 ## Releasing

 To publish a new version of this package: